Dragdex/giganticpp/comparing_python_cc/lambda_filter_map_reduce/README.md

-This post shows how Modern C++ can be used to program with same convenience as python.
+This post shows how Modern C++ programming can as convenient as python.

 See how easy, beautiful and elegant is to work with Lambdas, Map, Reduce and Filter in Modern C++.